Grishma-Modi/face-recognition/README.md

 # Face Recognition
-Implement facial recognition system using Python, OpenCV module and tkinter along with the explanation of the code step by step in the comments.
+Implement facial recognition system using Python, OpenCV module and tkinter along with the explanation of the code.

 To create a complete project on Face Recognition, we must work on 3 very distinct phases: